What is Crystal Meth?

 What are the effects of crystal meth?

 Crystal meth is a highly addictive drug that can be hazardous for a first time user.
-Once crystal meth has been taken its effects can last for as long as 12 hours.
+Once it has been taken its effects can last for as long as 12 hours.
 With that being said users often report insomnia up to a few days after taking the drug.

 No two individuals experience the effects of crystal meth the same.
 These effects most commonly include: